thomas-mc-work/welder-1/README.md

 **NOTE**: In order for this to work reliably, `config.yml` has to be fairly flat and simple - nested hashes are not supported.

+For local settings variables can be defined in `$playbook.yml`.

 ### Shared Modules